AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 ## Taggable Content : cq:Taggable Mixin {#taggable-content-cq-taggable-mixin}

-In order for application developers to attach tagging to a content type, the node's registration ([CND](https://jackrabbit.apache.org/node-type-notation.html)) must include the `cq:Taggable` mixin or the `cq:OwnerTaggable` mixin.
+For application developers to attach tagging to a content type, the node's registration ([CND](https://jackrabbit.apache.org/jcr/node-type-notation.html)) must include the `cq:Taggable` mixin or the `cq:OwnerTaggable` mixin.

 The `cq:OwnerTaggable` mixin, which inherits from `cq:Taggable`, is intended to indicate that the content can be classified by the owner/author.
 In AEM, it is only an attribute of the `cq:PageContent` node.
 The `cq:OwnerTaggable` mixin is not required by the tagging framework.